tony-waters/tony-waters.github.io/_posts/2026-03-10-three-ways-with-jpa-one-to-one-version2.md

 Deleting the parent cascades the delete.

-## Variant B — Bidirectional with Foreign Key in Child
+## <a name="variantB"></a>Variant B — Bidirectional with Foreign Key in Child

-Variant B keeps bidirectional navigation but moves the foreign key to the child table.
+> Variant B is a bidirectional one-to-one relationship where the foreign key is stored in the child table.
+The child owns the relationship at the database level, but the parent typically manages lifecycle operations through helper methods and cascade rules.
+This structure closely mirrors typical relational design where a dependent entity references its parent.
+Because of this, it is often the most natural and widely used
+> one-to-one mapping in real applications.

 Schema
 customer_b